AaBbdev29/Shades-of-Cyan-Theme/README.md

 # Shades of Cyan theme

-A dark theme with attratice colores for Visual Studio Code.
+A dark theme with attratice colors for Visual Studio Code.
 </div>

 # Installation